KKLH

 KKLH (104.7 FM) is a radio station broadcasting a classic rock format.
 Licensed to Marshfield, Missouri, United States, it serves the Springfield, Missouri area.
 The station is currently owned by Mid-West Family Broadcasting.

 104.7 The Cave is the home for the Kansas City Chiefs football games and programming for the Springfield market.

+History

+When KOSC-FM signed on the air in 1979 with a MOR music format, the station originally operated with 3,000 watts.
+The station would later air an adult contemporary music format under the branding "Z105" with the call letters KTOZ-FM.
+This lasted until 1990 when the station dropped its AC format for a short-lived country format before flipping to a mainstream rock format in 1993.
+After a short-stunt as KZBE from July to August 1996, the station flipped its format to classic rock and changed its call-letters to KKLH.
+In 1999, the station's wattage was upgraded to 34,000 watts.